Mkn01/marketing-agency-refactor/README.md

 # marketing-agency-refactor

-Refactor a marketing agency website to use semantic HTML.
+Refactoring a marketing agency website to use semantic HTML. link to GitHub page: